 Other Local Government Level Source(s) of Funds.
-Specify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the mechanism that is used to transfer the funds to the state Medicaid agency or fiscal agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c: Appendix I: Financial Accountability I- 4: Non-Federal Matching Funds (3 of 3) make up tion Concerning Certain Sources of Funds.
-Indicate whether any of the funds listed in Items I-4-a or I-4-b that the non-federal share of computable waiver costs come from the following sources: (a) health care-related taxes (b) provider-related donations; and/or, (c) federal funds.
-Select one: Non ne of the specified sources of funds contribute to the non-federal share of computable waiver costs following source(s) are used eck each that applies: Health care-related taxes or fees Provider-related donations Federal funds For each source of funds indicated above, describe the source of the funds in detail: Appendix I: Financial Accountability I- 5: Exclusion of Medicaid Payment for Room and Board a.
-Services Furnished in Residential Settings.
-Select one: services under this waiver are furnished in residential settings other than the private residence of the ividual. of to b.
-Method methodo specified in Appendix C, the state furnishes waiver services in residential settings other than the personal home the individual. for Excluding the Cost of Room and Board Furnished in Residential Settings.
-The following describes the closy that the state uses to exclude Medicaid payment for room and board in residential settings: tomplete this item.
-Annondir I. Financial Accountability 6: Payment for Rent and Food Expenses of an Unrelated Live-In Caregiver , o i de la companya
+Specify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the mechanism that is used to transfer the funds to the state Medicaid agency or fiscal agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c: Appendix I: Financial Accountability I-4: Non-Federal Matching Funds (3 of 3) make mation Concerning Certain Sources of Funds.
+Indicate whether any of the funds listed in Items I-4-a or I-4-b that up the non-federal share of computable waiver costs come from the following sources: (a) health care-related taxes as; (b) provider-related donations; and/or, (c) federal funds.
+Select one: Λ None of the specified sources of funds contribute to the non-federal share of computable waiver costs The following source(s) are used Check each that applies: Health care-related taxes or fees Provider-related donations Federal funds i For each source of funds indicated above, describe the source of the funds in detail: Appendix I: Financial Accountability I-5: Exclusion of Medicaid Payment for Room and Board a.
+Servi ces Furnished in Residential Settings.
+Select one: No services under this waiver are furnished in residential settings other than the private residence of the individual. · As specified in Appendix C, the state furnishes waiver services in residential settings other than the personal home of the individual.
+So for Excluding the Cost of Room and Board Furnished in Residential Settings.
+The following describes the metho odology that the state uses to exclude Medicaid payment for room and board in residential settings: Do no ot complete this item.

-Application for 1915(c) HCBS Waiver: Draft CO.005.06.05 - Jan 01, 2021
+Application for 1915(c) HCBS Waiver: CO.4157.R06.10 - Jan 01, 2021 (as of Jan 01, 2021)